google/oboe/apps/OboeTester/docs/Usage.md

 ### Test Disconnect

 You can test whether the disconnect logic is working in Android by plugging or unplugging a headset.
 Just follow the instructions in red.
+You will get a report at the end that you can SHARE by GMail or Drive.

+### Data Paths

+This checks for dead speaker and mic channels, dead Input Presets and other audio data path problems.

+1. Tap "DATA PATHS" button.
+1. Unplug or disconnect any headphones.
+1. Set volume to medium high.
+1. Place the phone on a table in a quiet room and hit START.
+1. Wait a few minutes, quietly, for the test to complete.
+You will hear some sine tones.
-You will get a report at the end that you can SHARE by GMail.
+1. You will get a report at the end that you can SHARE by GMail or Drive.